Independent set sequence of some linear hypertrees: Introduction

 \section{Introduction}

 In 1987 Alavi, Malde, Schwenk and Erd\H{o}s considered the {\it vertex independent set sequence}, or simply {\it independent set sequence}, of a graph.
 This is the sequence $(i_k(G))_{k \geq 0}$ where $i_k(G)$ is the number of vertex independent sets (sets of pairwise non-adjacent vertices) of size $k$ in a graph $G$.
+(Note that all graphs and hypergraphs in this paper are simple\,---\,all edges have multiplicity one\,---\,and undirected.)

 The {\it edge independent set sequence}, better known as the {\it matching sequence}, is the sequence $(m_k(G))_{k \geq 0}$ where $m_k(G)$ is the number of matchings (sets of pairwise disjoint edges) of size $k$ in $G$.
 A corollary of a seminal result of Heilmann and Lieb \cite{HL1972} is that the matching sequence is always unimodal, that is, that there is a mode $k$ such that